TFNGamesOfficial/TFNGamesOfficial.github.io/pages/privacy-policy.md

 permalink: /privacy-policy/
 ---

-# Privacy Policy for TFNGames
+# Privacy Policy for DevGames
 ## 1. Data Protection and Data Security
-TFNGames takes the protection of personal data very seriously and treats it confidentially and in accordance with legal regulations.
+DevGames takes the protection of personal data very seriously and treats it confidentially and in accordance with legal regulations.
 Therefore, we would like to explain to you which data we collect from you and how we process it.

 ### 1.1.
 Collection, Processing, and Use of Personal Data
-TFNGames only collects, processes, and uses personal data to the extent permitted by law or if you consent to data processing.
+DevGames only collects, processes, and uses personal data to the extent permitted by law or if you consent to data processing.
 Personal data refers to information that relates to an identified or identifiable natural person.
 This includes, for example, name, address, email address, and usage data.

 ### 1.2.
 Storage and Deletion of Personal Data
 We only store your personal data for as long as necessary for the respective purpose.
 After the expiration of a statutory retention period or when the purpose no longer applies, the data will be deleted.
 As a rule, personal data is deleted after 30 days.